Lartu/ldpl/docs/flow.md

 ## `STOP PARALLEL _`

 !!! info
-    `STOP PARALLEL _` is currently only available in LDPL 4.5-dev.
+    This feature is currently only available in LDPL 4.5-dev *Groovy Gualicho*.

 The `STOP PARALLEL` statement halts execution of the parallel sub-procedure referenced by the passed NUMBER variable.